Salvatore Caruso: 2020: Career-high ranking

-Despite not having an impressive season in 2020, Caruso made a bit of a progress.
+Despite not having an impressive season in 2020, Caruso made a bit of progress.
 At the 2020 US Open, he reached another Grand Slam third round, recording his first two wins there.
 He then failed to reach fourth round, after losing to Andrey Rublev.
 Right after that, he defeated Tennys Sandgren in the first round of Italian Open in order to reach his first Masters 1000 second round.
 However, he lost to then world No. 1 Novak Djokovic.

 The end of the season was important for Caruso.
 At the 2020 Sofia Open he defeated world No. 21 Félix Auger-Aliassime in order to reach the quarterfinal, and secured a career-high-ranking of World No. 76 on 16 November 2020.

 2022: Out of top 250

 Caruso initially failed to qualify for the main draw of the 2022 Australian Open, losing in the final round of the qualifying stage, but earned a place in the main draw as a lucky loser after World No. 1 Novak Djokovic was deported from Australia due to COVID-19 visa issues related to the ban for unvaccinated visitors.
 Caruso took Djokovic's original slot at the top of the draw, having been given the position as the schedule for the opening day had already been released.
 He lost to another Serb, Miomir Kecmanović, in the first round.